 The Consumer Financial Protection Bureau (CFPB) recently called for credit card issuers to make credit scores available to members at no charge.
-Discover Card was one of the first card issuers to do so, offering free FICO scores on all cardholders’ monthly statements starting last February.
-Barclaycard and First Bankcard also offer members free FICO scores as part of the Open Access program.
+Discover was one of the first card issuers to do so, offering free FICO scores on all cardholders’ monthly statements starting last February.
+Barclays and First Bankcard also offer members free FICO scores as part of the Open Access program.

 Checking accounts, loans and lines of credit get FICO access

 Customers of PenFed who have a checking account, an installment loan, or a revolving line of credit with the credit union can see their FICO scores online.
 The feature was launched earlier this month and is available to all eligible members.

 PedFed has 1.3 million members around the globe and manages upwards of $18 billion in assets.
 In addition to checking accounts and credit cards, they offer mortgages and car loans.

 Once folks find out their FICO score, the next thing they often want to do is learn how they can improve it.
 FICO scores range from 300 to 850 and are calculated according to five factors: